Lennskie/bachelor-thesis-2023/README.md

 This POC is written for Windows and you'll need to install `pypiwin32` with pip.

+# Important
+Make sure to run this POC as an **ADMIN** because pyiwin32 needs Admin rights to work properly.
+See "Common problems" as the bottom for more information.

 # How to use for 1 file and params

 `python3 poc.py`